 By aligning the content you publish with your customer’s interests, you naturally attract traffic that you can then convert, close, and delight over time.
 When your marketing becomes relevant and helpful—not intrusive or interruptive—people will embrace it.

 The graphic above illustrates the Inbound Marketing methodology.
 It contains four phases—Attract, Convert, Close, and Delight.
-Each phase moves consumers seamlessly through all the customer lifecycle stages: Stranger, Visitor, Lead, Customer, & Promoter.
-Specific marketing tactics like Blogs, Social Publishing, Landing Pages, CTAs, Email, etc., help to transform those strangers into promoters.
+Each phase moves consumers seamlessly through all the customer lifecycle stages: Stranger, Visitor, Lead, Customer, and Promoter.
+Specific marketing tactics like blogging, social publishing, landing pages, CTAs, email, and more help to transform those strangers into promoters.

 Here's some insight into each phase and lifecycle stage.